MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/plan-cloud-management-gateway.md

 > In this version of Configuration Manager, a CMG with a virtual machine scale set is a pre-release feature.
 To enable it, see [Pre-release features](../../../servers/manage/pre-release-features.md).

 <!--3601040-->
-Starting in version 2010, CMG deployments can now use a **virtual machine scale set** in Azure to support Cloud Solution Provider (CSP) subscriptions.
+Starting in version 2010, customers with a Cloud Solution Provider (CSP) subscription can deploy the CMG with a **virtual machine scale set** in Azure.
 With a few exceptions, the configuration, operation, and functionality of the CMG remains the same.

 - Additional [Azure resource providers](configure-azure-ad.md#configure-azure-resource-providers) in your Azure subscription.

-- Different service names, for example, **GraniteFalls.EastUS.CloudApp.Azure.Com** for a deployment in the **East US** Azure region.
+- Different deployment names, for example, **GraniteFalls.EastUS.CloudApp.Azure.Com** for a deployment in the **East US** Azure region.
 For more information, see [CMG server authentication certificate](server-auth-cert.md).

 - The CMG connection point only communicates with the virtual machine scale set in Azure over HTTPS.
 It doesn't require TCP-TLS ports.
 For more information, see [Ports and data flow](data-flow.md).